DenizSt/TriCats/README.md

 #### ReduceDiagram

-`ReduceDiagram[adj]` simplifies the diagram `adj` by removing 2-valent vertices and applying substitution rules for loops, lollipops, bigons, triangles, and squares.
+`ReduceDiagram[diagram]` simplifies `diagram` by removing 2-valent vertices and applying substitution rules for loops, lollipops, bigons, triangles, and squares.
 If the diagram has no external legs and can be completely reduced, an expression in terms of only d, b, and t is returned.
-Otherwise, the simplified form of `adj` is returned.
+Otherwise, the simplified form of `diagram` is returned.

 `ReduceDiagram` admits the following options: